loljoshie/loljoshie/README.md

-passionate programmer
+passionate programmer/designer

 ![](https://komarev.com/ghpvc/?username=loljoshie&label=VIEWS)

-Join my Discord laboratory for updates, support, and special early testing! https://discord.gg/ljlabs
+Passionate and design-oriented developers with a primary focus on providing quality resources and user experience that are open source and entirely free for all of the FiveM community to enjoy and use. https://discord.gg/ljlabs

 If you'd like to buy me a coffee! https://ko-fi.com/loljoshie